yias/socketStream/README.md

 # socketStream

-A C++ library and python module for exchanging packets over a TCP/IP communication.
+A cros-platform C++ library and Python module for exchanging packets over a TCP/IP communication.
 The socketSteam class supports both client and server implementations on C++ and python.
 The packets follow the json structure, making them compatible with other languages too.
 The C++ library supports multi-client server, whilst the server of the python class services only one client.

 The C++ implementaion of md5 checksum is borrowed from zedwood in this link http://www.zedwood.com/article/cpp-md5-function